magik-sword/Kaggle-Challenge/README.md

 # Predict Health Outcomes of Horses

-This repository holds files to build a model that attempts to predict whether a horse lived, died, or was euthanized based on its medical history from the "Predict Health Outcomes of Horses" Kaggle challenge (https://www.kaggle.com/competitions/playground-series-s3e22)
+This repository holds files to build a XGBoost model to predict health outcomes from "Predict Health Outcomes of Horses" Kaggle challenge (https://www.kaggle.com/competitions/playground-series-s3e22)

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * Challenge: The task, as defined by the Kaggle challenge is to use a a dataset of health indicators to predict the health outcome of a horse.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * Approach: The approach in this repository formulates the problem as a multi-class classification task, using an optimized XGBoost on one-hot encoded features to predict whether a horse lived, died, or was euthanized.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * Summary: The XGBoost model achieved a micro-averaged F1 score of 73.48% on the Kaggle test dataset.
 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

 * Data:
-  * Type: For example
+  * Type: Categorical and Numerical
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
-  * Size: How much data?
+    * Input: train.csv: dataset of health indicators with outcome labeled
+  * Size: 1,235 rows, 29 features, file size: 229 kB
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Instances (Train, Test, Validation Split): 988 training instances, 247 validation instances, 824 test instances

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+* Converted lesion_1, lesion_2, lesion_3 to categorical features
+* Imputed missing values in categorical columns with mode
+* Save a copy of the 'id' column from test.csv to use later for the Kaggle submission
+* Remove 'id', 'hospital_number', 'cp_data', 'lesion_2', 'lesion_3'
+* One-hot encode all the categorical features except for the outcome column

 #### Data Visualization